 Growing your messenger subscriber list and driving them to pages on your website is one of the most effective ways to get more traffic.
 These messages get a 90%+ open rate and a 50%+ click-through rate which almost guarantees they will see your next blog post or resource you created.

 Messaging apps are surpassing social networks and aren’t going anywhere anytime soon.
 I recommend you get started because these amazing engagement rates will not last long.

 Jeff Moriarty at Tanzanite Jewelry Designs

-We own multiple websites and have customers that have only purchased from one of them.
+We own multiple websites and have customers who have only purchased from one of them.
 We started sending out postcards 30 days after customers place orders with any of our websites.
-These postcards thank them for their purchase and display our other websites that we have as well.
+These postcards thank them for their purchase and display our other websites as well.
 It’s actually converted into new sales for us on those other websites that our customers didn’t even know about.
-And the nice thing is that it is all done through an app and is totally automated and each send is less than $1.00.
+And the nice thing is that it’s all done through an app and is totally automated, and each send is less than $1.
 You really can’t beat that for the extra exposure.